Cobora2001/DAI_Practical_Work_4/README.md

 ## Introduction

 ### Description of the web application
 Welcome to our film review application.
 We developed this project as part of the Internet Application Development course at HEIG-VD.
 The goal of this project was to create a web application that utilizes the HTTP protocol.
 The web application is defined by an application protocol interface (API) and will be deployed on a virtual machine, accessible over the internet via a domain name.
-Interaction with the application can be done through a web browser and/or a command line tool such as curl.
+Interaction with the application can be done through a web browser and/or a command line tool, using commands such as curl.

 ### Purpose and main features
 The purpose of our application is to provide a platform for sharing personal opinions about movies.